 So, let’s take a look at what pissed-off customers do to cost you.

 Dissatisfied customers change vendors — they don’t frequent your service or buy your product anymore but support your competitors with their dollars.
 Obviously, this reduces your profits and, if enough customers decide they don’t like your business, your business fails.
 While this may sound bad for your business, quietly taking their business elsewhere is probably the LEAST devastating thing disgruntled customers can do.

 2. Complain/ receive satisfaction

 If you’re lucky, customers complain to you and give you a chance to fix the problem.
-This gives you a second chance to get it right and may redeem you in the customer’s eyes.
+When a customer complains, it gives you a second chance to get it right and may redeem you in the customer’s eyes.
 Fast recovery from failure and constant communication are the keys to success here, so ignoring complaints just makes things worse.

 I often use the case study of Club Med in presenting this concept to students.
-In the case, Club Med faces a plane full of unhappy customers because the plane was delayed (cutting into vacation time), didn’t load sufficient meals to satisfy demand (leaving lots of hungry passengers, and there were a bunch of lawyers on the plane.
-Even before the plane landed, Club Med officials were warned that disgruntled passengers were joining a class-action lawsuit.
+In this case, Club Med faces a plane full of unhappy customers because the plane was delayed (cutting into vacation time), didn’t load sufficient meals to satisfy demand (leaving lots of hungry passengers), and there were a bunch of lawyers on the plane.
+Even before the plane landed, Club Med officials were warned that disgruntled passengers were joining a class-action lawsuit potentially being filed by the lawyers on board.
 Club Med warded off a lawsuit by meeting the plane and providing extra attention to the passengers, including a banquet, a mariachi band, and limos to the property rather than the bus paid for as part of the package.
-Club Med did this despite the fact the plane wasn’t there’s but belonged and was operated by a subcontractor.
+Club Med did this despite the fact the plane didn’t belong to the organization but was the property of and operated by an independent firm.
 Because of Club Med’s quick action, many of the unhappy passengers left at the end of the week feeling they had the best vacation of their lives.

 3. Complain/ no satisfaction